 Timothy J. Lowe

-Tim’s expertise is providing real time advice to manufacturers and other businesses before disputes cannot be resolved.
+Tim’s expertise is providing real time advice to businesses before disputes cannot be resolved.
 This includes drafting and reviewing contracts and terms and conditions to identify potential risks, and counseling clients on supply chain matters to best position them in the event of a dispute.
 In the construction industry, Tim’s experience includes representing contractors in disputes involving the design and construction of factories and assembly lines in both the public and private sectors.

 Tim also has experience defending privately held corporations in shareholder oppression disputes, defense a company’s individual directors and officers, and defense of companies in ERISA benefits litigation.

 Tim earned a J.D. from Wayne State University, graduating magna cum laude as part of the Order of the Coif in 2005.
 He received a B.A. from Aquinas College, graduating magna cum laude in 2002.

 - Regularly advises manufacturing clients in issues related to the supply of parts both up and down the supply chain.
 This includes analysis of purchase orders and supply agreements to determine the best strategy to meet the clients goals, and the litigation of supply disputes when a resolution cannot be achieved.

 - Successfully obtained preliminary and permanent injunctive relief and monetary damages while enforcing non-competition agreements in a variety of industries.

 - Represented automotive clients in commercial disputes related to product recalls.